Homotopy Probability Theory II: Expectation, moments, and cumulants

 \section{Expectation, moments, and cumulants}

 \begin{notation} Let $(C,\E,a)$ be a commutative homotopy probability space, with $C=(V,d)$.
-The notation $\ba$ denotes the isomorphism of coalgebras $SV\to SV$ whose $n$th component $S^nV\to V$ is repeated multiplication using $a$.
-The notation $\mathbf{a}'$ denotes the isomorphism of coalgebras $S\C\to S\C$ whose $n$th component $S^n\C\to \C$ is repeated complex multiplication. \end{notation} \begin{remark} In the case of not necessarily commutative homotopy probability theory, where $a$ is not necessarily commutative and $L_\infty$ is replaced throughout with $A_\infty$, the product $a$ can be extended as a coderivation on $TV=\oplus_{n=1}^\infty V^{\otimes n}$.
+Then $(V,d)$ and $(\C,0)$ are $L_\infty$ algebras with vanishing higher maps and $\E$ is an $L_\infty$ morphism from $(V,d)$ to $(\C,0)$.
+Let $\ba$ denote the isomorphism of coalgebras $SV\to SV$ whose $n$th component $S^nV\to V$ is repeated multiplication using $a$.
+Let $\mathbf{a}'$ denote the isomorphism of coalgebras $S\C\to S\C$ whose $n$th component $S^n\C\to \C$ is repeated complex multiplication.
+The lowest component of $\ba$ and $\ba'$ are the identity. \end{notation} \begin{remark} In the case of not necessarily commutative homotopy probability theory, where $a$ is not necessarily commutative and $L_\infty$ is replaced throughout with $A_\infty$, the product $a$ can be extended as a coderivation on $TV=\oplus_{n=1}^\infty V^{\otimes n}$.
 The coalgebra isomorphism $\ba$, whose components $V^{\otimes n}\to V$ are repeated multiplication using $a$, is the exponential of the extended coderivation \cite{HPT1}.
 In the commutative world the map $\ba:SV\to SV$ is defined to be the coalgebra isomorphism whose components $S^nV\to V$ are repeated multiplications using $a$, but the coalgebra isomorphism $\ba$ is not the exponential of the coderivation lift of of $a$. \end{remark}

 \begin{definition} Let $(C,\E,a)$ be a commutative homotopy probability space with $C=(V,d)$.
 The \emph{total moment} of $(C,\E,a)$ is the $L_\infty$ morphism from $(V,D^\mathbf{a})$ to $(\C,0)$.
 The {\em $n$th moment map $m_n$} is the $n$th component of the total moment $\E^{\mathbf{a},\id}$ which is a map $m_n:S^nV\to \C$. \end{definition} \begin{definition} Let $(C,\E,a)$ be a commutative homotopy probability space with $C=(V,d)$.
 The {\em total cumulant} of $(C,\E,a)$ is the $L_\infty$ morphism from $(V,D^\mathbf{a})$ to $(\C,0)$.
 The {\em $n$th cumulant $k_n$} is the $n$th component of the total cumulant $\E^{\mathbf{a},\mathbf{a'}}$ which is a map $k_n:S^nV\to \C$. \end{definition} Moments and cumulants of a commutative homotopy probability space are homotopy invariant. \begin{proposition} Let $C$ be a chain complex equipped with a product $a$.
 Let $\E$ and $\E'$ be homotopic chain maps $C\to(\C,0)$.
 Then the total moment $M$ of the commutative homotopy probability space $(C,\E,a)$ is homotopic to the total moment $M'$ of the commutative homotopy probability space $(C,\E',a)$.
 Also, the total cumulant $K$ of the commutative homotopy probability space $(C,\E,a)$ is homotopic to the total cumulant $K'$ of the commutative homotopy probability space $(C,\E',a)$. \end{proposition} \begin{proof} The transferred homotopy $H^{\ba, \id}$ is a homotopy between the total moments.
 The transfered homotopy $H^{\mathbf{a},\mathbf{a}'}$ is a homotopy between the total cumulants. \end{proof}